Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: PEP-Based Characterization Showing That Local Updates Accelerate Distributed Optimization

-The main results are shown in Figure~\ref{fig:pep}, from which two key observations can be made: \begin{itemize} \item Local updates indeed accelerate the convergence of distributed optimization under exact gradients.
-To the best of our knowledge, this is the first work to rigorously establish such results for a general class of functions.
-Moreover, our results indicate that the maximum speedup occurs at $\tau = 2$, and further increasing the number of local updates provides no additional improvement.
-This observation is particularly relevant in practice, as performing more local updates increases computational complexity.
-To the best of our knowledge, this is the first theoretical result establishing a saturation effect in the acceleration provided by local updates for distributed optimization. \item When $\tau\geq2$, the optimal step size decreases as $\tau$ increases.
+When $\tau\geq2$, the optimal step size decreases as $\tau$ increases.
 This behavior is partially consistent with existing theoretical analyses, which typically require the step size to scale inversely with the number of local updates (see, e.g., $\alpha \le \mathcal{O}(1/\tau)$ as $\tau$ grows in \cite{Nedic2017Geometric, Alghunaim2024Local}).
 However, existing analyses only provide upper bounds on the admissible step size, whereas our results characterize the optimal step size that minimizes the exact worst-case performance.
 Interestingly, the optimal step size for $\tau = 2$ exceeds that for $\tau = 1$, a behavior not explained by existing theory but consistent with the motivating example in Figure~\ref{fig:motivation}.
 Moreover, when $\tau$ is sufficiently large, the optimal step size approximately follows $\alpha^{\ast} \propto 1/\tau$.
-This scaling behavior is consistent with the motivating example in Figure~\ref{fig:motivation}, and, as we will show in the next section, it also persists in more complex regression problems.
-These results provide valuable guidance for choosing an effective step size in distributed optimization and learning algorithms. \end{itemize}
+This scaling behavior is consistent with the motivating example in Figure~\ref{fig:motivation}, and, as we will show in Sec.
+VI, it also persists in more complex regression problems.
+These results provide valuable guidance for choosing an effective step size in distributed optimization and learning.